mattlibera/alpine/packages/docs/src/en/advanced/extending.md

 Because these APIs have an impact on how Alpine initializes the page, they must be registered AFTER Alpine is downloaded and available on the page, but BEFORE it has initialized the page itself.

-There are two different techniques depending on if you are importing Alpine into a bundle, or including it directly via a `<script>` tag.
+There are two different techniques for doing this, and the one you choose will depend on whether you are importing Alpine into a bundle, or including it directly via a `<script>` tag.
 Let's look at them both:

 <a name="via-script-tag"></a>
 ### Via a script tag